noamkanonich/todo-list/README.md

 # Description
-NK-Cinema is a React app that provide movies and TV shows information.<br />
+Todo List is a React app that provide you a list with tasks that you can add, delete and edit as you wish.
-This app using the MovieDB database and API to render data and movie information.

 # How To Start
 1. Download the todo-list zip file